 Switchblades and all knives considered illegal may not be manufactured, possessed, sold or transferred within the state.

 California knife laws are pretty friendly.
 You can buy, own, and carry most of the knives in the state.
 There are some knives that are considered illegal including switchblades and a wide variety of misleading and unusual knives.

 It is also illegal to carry certain knives concealed.
 There are certain places that are regarded as weapon-free zones, including schools and public buildings.
 You shouldn’t carry weapons on such grounds.
 Understanding the knife laws in California is important and respecting them will keep you out of trouble.

-Under Californian knife laws, residents can purchase OTF/Automatic knives with blade length 2" or less.
+Under Californian knife laws, residents can purchase OTF/Automatic knives with blade length less than 2".